pages-themes/minimal/pages/guidelines/formalisation.md

 [Google Images Search](https://images.google.com/) is another quick and convenient search.
 For example, search for "asthma mechanisms" will immediately offer relevant images from scientific publications.
 Adding "nature.com" to the search will narrow it down to publication in Nature journals.

-Another interesting resource is the [Cell SnapShot](https://www.cell.com/snapshots) archive with many useful visualisations including those dedicated to various diseases.
+[Cell SnapShot](https://www.cell.com/snapshots) is one more interesting resource with many useful visualisations including those dedicated to various diseases.

 ### Figure to SBGN